Michelleoc/pands-project/README.md

     - sklearn.metrics
         1. classification_report - used to measure the quality of predictions from a classification algorithm
-        2. confusion_matrix is a table summary of the number of correct and incorrect predictions made by a classifier
+        2. confusion_matrix - table summary of the number of correct and incorrect predictions made by a classifier
-        3. accuracy_score computes the accuracy
+        3. accuracy_score - computes the accuracy

     - sklearn.algorithms
-        1. LogisticRegression is a supervised learning classification algorithm used to predict the probability of a target variable.
+        1. LogisticRegression - supervised learning classification algorithm used to predict the probability of a target variable.
-        2. DecisionTreeClassifier is a 2 step process, a learning (training) step and prediction step.
+        2. DecisionTreeClassifier - is a 2 step process, a learning (training) step and prediction step.
 In the learning step, the model is developed based on given training data.
 In the prediction step, the model is used to predict the response for given data
-        3. KNeighborsClassifier is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure for a defined number of nearest neighbours "K".
+        3. KNeighborsClassifier - algorithm that stores all available cases and classifies new cases based on a similarity measure for a defined number of nearest neighbours "K".
-        4. LinearDiscriminantAnalysis is a dimensionality reduction technique, it reduces the number of dimensions (i.e. variables) in a dataset while retaining as much information as possible.
+        4. LinearDiscriminantAnalysis - a dimensionality reduction technique, it reduces the number of dimensions (i.e. variables) in a dataset while retaining as much information as possible.
-        5. GaussianNB is used to calculate conditional probability, it assumes that the continuous values associated with each class are distributed according to a normal (or Gaussian) distribution.
+        5. GaussianNB - used to calculate conditional probability, it assumes that the continuous values associated with each class are distributed according to a normal (or Gaussian) distribution.
-        6. Support Vector Machine (SVM) Algorithm uses classification algorithms for two-group classification problems
+        6. Support Vector Machine (SVM) Algorithm - uses classification algorithms for two-group classification problems

 ## Iris Dataset <a name="irisdataset"></a>